FGasper/p5-Promise-ES6-XS/README.md

 # KNOWN ISSUES

+- `finally()` ignores rejected promises given as returns rather than rejecting the promise as should happen.
 - Interpreter-based threads may or may not work.
 - This module interacts badly with Perl’s fork() implementation on Windows.
 There may be a workaround possible, but none is implemented for now.